About the course

-If you're serious about writing, the Bachelor of Creativity (Writing) will help develop your skills to produce a publishable manuscript by the end of the third year.
+- The Bachelor of Creativity (Writing) will help develop your skills to produce a manuscript you can submit to publishers by your final year.

 In addition to specialised topics, the Bachelor of Creativity includes both core courses and the option to enrol in electives.

 Graduates from this course will be ready to take up a variety of career options including: